EyalShirazi/Nuke/Plugins/LevelSetDT/README.md

 LevelSetDT is a simple image filter to generate vectors based on the alpha channel.<br />
 It uses Distance Transform map. <br />
-It is simiar to Nuke's level-set node. <br />
-This node is faster to compute than Nuke's vanila version. <br />
+It is simiar to Nuke's level-set node but is faster to compute. <br />
 The vectors are pointing in the direction on the image gradient.  <br />
 It can be use to manipulate the edge. <br /><br />